Founder and President of Animal Behavior College

 Kimberly joined Animal Behavior College in 2009 as an Admissions Counselor and after fulfilling many roles in the Admissions Department, she transferred to the Marketing Department in October 2021, where her main role is to assist the Director of Marketing with various reporting and analytics, managing the commercial campaigns and contributing ideas to other marketing campaigns.
 She also manages special projects.

 Kimberly is a certified ABC dog trainer (ABCDT) and volunteers at a rescue.
-In her free time, she spends as much time as possible with her husband and their large extended family, and with their rescue pups Auggie and Hachi—both Shepherd mixes.
+In her free time, she spends as much time as possible with her husband, their large extended family, and with their rescue pups Auggie and Hachi—both Shepherd mixes.

 Administrative Operations Manager